 The idea that the transition between 2 different levels of social

-behavior is an exponential seems inherently reasonable, and has been used to describe transitions inisolation for other infections (Ref 1).
-A possible physical interpretation has been proposed, borrowed from finance (Ref 2), which suggested that the transition is an "Ornstein-Uhlenbeck" process.
+behavior is an exponential seems inherently reasonable, and has been used to describe transitions in isolation for other infections (Ref 1).
+A possible physical interpretation has been proposed, borrowed from finance (Ref 2), which suggested that the transition might be an "Ornstein-Uhlenbeck" process.

 Finally, published data on mobility based on cell phone data also shows an exponential response to the lockdowns in March.

 Vaccinations started in late December.
 Vaccinations reduce the Susceptible population, and hence the new infections.
 However, there is a random chance that people getting vaccinated were already protected by being infected, so the contribution must be reduced by the fraction of already protected.
 Therefore the new vaccinations per day multiplied by (1-cume cases*asymp ratio) were added to the Susceptible every day.
 The vaccinated were lagged by 10 days to account for jab to work.